Earth Day Cleanup

 The Anacostia Watershed Society's Earth Day Cleanup is AWS's largest annual volunteer event.
-On the Saturday following Earth Day nearly 2,000 volunteers come out to 30 different sites around the watershed to pick-up trash, serve their communities, and enjoy the Anacostia River.
-The 2018 event will be held on April 21, 2018.
+Typically, on the Saturday following Earth Day nearly thousands of volunteers come out to dozens of different sites around the watershed to pick-up trash, serve their communities, and enjoy the Anacostia River.

 Frequently Asked Questions